Tips & Guides

 Compressing at the Source: Before You Export

 The most effective compression happens before the PDF is even created.
-If you are generating the PDF yourself from a Word document, a spreadsheet, a presentation, or a design tool, you have control over the export settings.
+If you are generating the PDF yourself from a Word document, spreadsheet, presentation or design tool, you have direct control over the export settings.

 From Microsoft Word or PowerPoint